jo0704/Programming_Project/README.md

 Reference corpus: British National Corpus -> check for spelling (gold standard) Corpus for evaluation/training: ARCHER Corpus -> 1600-1700

 3. Character-level recurrent sequence-to-sequence model (seq2seq)
-See seq2seq.ipynb
+See 'seq2seq.ipynb'

-ICAMET Corpus: separated into dev, train and test set -> one word per line without context
+**ICAMET Corpus**: separated into dev, train and test set -> one word per line without context
--input: historical English words / target: modern English words -preprocessing the data
+-input: historical English words / target: modern English words \
+-**step 1: preprocessing the data** \
--building the encoder-decoder LSTM model with set parameters -training the model
+-**step 2: building the encoder-decoder LSTM model with set parameters** \
+-**step3: training the model** \
--testing the model by making predictions and see how well it performs evaluation with ICAMET, and ARCHER (first century 1600-1700)
+-**step 4: testing the model** by making predictions and see how well it performs \

-evaluation metrics
+evaluation with ICAMET, and ARCHER (years 1600-1700) \

+**evaluation metrics**
-accuracy: compare with the number of words that don't need to be changed precision and recall -> for words that the algorithm changed something / gold standard cases
+accuracy: compare with the number of words that don't need to be changed \
+precision and recall -> for words that the algorithm changed something / gold standard cases